xk1234/tp/docs/UserGuide.md

 * Edits the contact at the specified `INDEX`.
 The index refers to the index number shown in the displayed contact list.
 The index **must be a positive integer** 1, 2, 3, ...​
 * **At least one of** the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the contact will be removed i.e adding of tags is not cumulative.
+* Removes the existing tags of the contact when edits i.e. adding of tags is not cumulative.
 * You can remove all the contacts’ tags by typing `t/` without specifying any tags after it.